gracco/sysadmin-interview-questions/README.md

   - Docker layer it's a file generated from running some command during a docker build, and be accessed in the docker host `/var/lib/docker/aufs/diff`, they can be used as cache.
     - `docker history [image name]` shows all layers
   - Because of the usage of AUFS ( Advanced multi-layered unification filesystem ) when docker mounts those layers a diff is applied and layers are reused.
+  - Each command in a dockerfile generates a layer diff, so if you install a software with a command uses the same "subshell" to cleanup caches and other files that are not important for the container lifecycle.
+Only RUN, COPY and ADD creates layers.

 * What features of the Linux kernel enable Docker to work?
   - CGroups
   - Namespaces

 * What is the difference between the COPY and ADD commands in a Dockerfile?
   - ADD and COPY have the same usage but ADD supports tar and remote url handling, so you can download files or untar directly in the image.
+But the official documentation suggest uses COPY because of the better control of the output.

 * Describe the lifecycle of a Pod?
 What is the phase of a Pod?
-  - Pods are considered ephemeral rather ahtn durable entities, and are created, assigned an unique ID and scheduled to a node, do not self-heal by themselves, if the node goes down, a new pod with new ID is rescheduled.
+  - Pods are considered ephemeral rather than durable entities, and are created, assigned an unique ID and scheduled to a node, do not self-heal by themselves, if the node goes down, a new pod with new ID is rescheduled.
   - Pods have status and a `PodStatus` field which has `phase` field and it can be:
     - Pending: The Pod has been accepted by Kubernetes Cluster, but one or more containers has not been set up.
 This includes the time that a Pod spends waiting download container images.
     - Running: The Pod has been bound to a node, and all of the containers have been created.
     - Suceeded: All containers in the Pod have terminated in success, and will not be restarted.
     - Failed: All containers in the Pod have terminated, and at least one conetainer has terminated in failure.
-That is. the container either exited with non-zero status or was terminated by the system.
+That is the container either exited with non-zero status or was terminated by the system.
     - Unknown: For some readon the state of the Pod could not be obtained.
 This phase typically occurs dut to an error in communicating with the node where the Pod should be running.

 * What are three types of handlers to perform a diagnostic by Kubernetes engine?